kwalter94/dss-fuse/README.md

 # Caveats

-- Windows is not supported (might work in WSL - I can't guarantee it though)
+- Windows is not supported (works fine in WSL though)
 - [Mac is not supported!](https://github.com/bazil/fuse/issues/224)
 - No way to run recipes as in PyCharm or vscode.
 I am planning on adding a separate binary that will do this.
 - Bugs ahoy!!!
-I new to [FUSE](https://www.kernel.org/doc/html/latest/filesystems/fuse.html) and have very little experience with Go
+I am new to [FUSE](https://www.kernel.org/doc/html/latest/filesystems/fuse.html) and have very little experience with Go